pine64/blisp/README.md

 9. Almost done: unplug from the PC and restart V2.
 Hold down the minus `(-)` button to see the new version number, and heat it up.

-10. Before making menu changes, is recommended to first [Restore Settings to Default](https://github.com/Ralim/IronOS/blob/dev/Documentation/GettingStarted.md#settings-menu).
+10. Before making menu changes, it is recommended to first [Restore Settings to Default](https://github.com/Ralim/IronOS/blob/dev/Documentation/GettingStarted.md#settings-menu).
    Simply go to Advanced settings > Restore default settings, confirm using the `(+)` button.
 This sets all menu items to defaults, keeps the same firmware version, and does not affect any Boot-up logo art if applicable.
-This avoids unexpected behavior if Default Settings are set first.
+Setting  defaults first avoids unexpected behavior due to some changes in upgrades.

 11. Congradulations, and [Stay Fluxey, my friends!](https://www.reddit.com/r/PINE64official/comments/xk9vxu/most_interesting_man_in_the_world_i_dont_always/?utm_source=share&utm_medium=web2x&context=3)